-Now, I have never read any of the original Harry Potter books, so I cannot address how well the movies, any of them, followed the books.
+Now, I have never read any of the original Harry Potter books, so I cannot address how well the movies, if any of them, followed the books.
 That is not my purpose here.

 We have seen all of the movies in the series, however, and most of them were quite good, leaving the audience wanting more.
 That is the mark of good story-telling.

 Read on with no fear, for there are no spoilers about the plot details in this review.
 I don't like reading reviews with spoilers, so in case there are others who have yet to see this movie, I've avoided them myself.

 "What plot?" might be a legitimate question.
 What plot there is seems by turns awkward and contrived, or so transparent and predictable that a 5-year-old could guess 'what happens next.'

 The storyline is disjointed and jumpy; alternately in the present, in flashbacks or inside someone's head, without any smooth transition between.
 It leaves the viewer feeling confused, and is a distraction, as we have to pull ourselves out of being engaged in the action to figure out what has just happened.

 These are probably the best part of the entire movie.
 Between stuntmen, fantastic scenes generated solely within the brain of a computer, and model sets, there are some pretty good bits to enjoy.

 Mind you, these special effects pale in comparison to movies like The Matrix or Inception.
 However, within their own context in this movie, they are quite good; some are almost breathtaking.

 This is another area where this movie falls apart.
 I'll agree that the plot, such as it is, deals with mystery, impending doom, and all sorts of other dark side possibilities.
 (And that's not a spoiler--as much is revealed or hinted at in Part I.) However, I do not appreciate struggling to even see the action because half the movie is shot in virtual darkness.